Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 ### Acknowledgements

+- Large part of the code is from inspirations from lecture from code institute and pictures is extracted from pexels.com, next version of this document will be more specific about this part...

 - I am grateful for the feedback and constructive comments I got from my mentor Aaron Sinnott at Code Institute e.g., through helping me setting up a realistic schedule and give me inputs on my design and the functions within my application
 #### I also want to thanks following people